hashicorp/terraform-provider-aws/website/docs/d/kms_secrets.html.markdown

 * `context` - (Optional) An optional mapping that makes up the Encryption Context for the secret.
 * `grant_tokens` (Optional) An optional list of Grant Tokens for the secret.
 * `encryption_algorithm` - (Optional) The encryption algorithm that will be used to decrypt the ciphertext.
 This parameter is required only when the ciphertext was encrypted under an asymmetric KMS key.
 Valid Values: SYMMETRIC_DEFAULT | RSAES_OAEP_SHA_1 | RSAES_OAEP_SHA_256 | SM2PKE
-* `keyid` (Optional) Specifies the KMS key that AWS KMS uses to decrypt the ciphertext.
+* `key_id` (Optional) Specifies the KMS key that AWS KMS uses to decrypt the ciphertext.
 This parameter is required only when the ciphertext was encrypted under an asymmetric KMS key.

 For more information on `context` and `grant_tokens` see the [KMS Concepts](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html)